 Have a bed, pen or crate organised so the pup has a place of its own.
 Use of a product called Adaptil, which is a lactating bitch pheromone and comes as a diffuser, spray or collar, can help keep the pup comforted.
 Adaptil is used close to where the pup will sleep and if the diffuser is used it is plugged into a power socket and turned on 24 hours before the pup arrives.

 A new puppy is not fully protected from various preventable diseases till it has completed its vaccination course.
 It is important to avoid areas frequented by other dogs of unknown vaccination status.
 In saying that isolating a pup completely is bad for its social development so a sensible, considered approach is required.
-Contact us if in doubt.
+Contact us if in you have any questions.

-Puppy preschool is available at the Clinic and is a wonderful way to help make your dog a great companion.
-It is a positive and controlled introduction to other pups, people and the Vet Clinic.
+Puppy preschool is run at each of our clinics and is a wonderful way to help make your dog a great companion.
+It is a positive and controlled introduction to other pups, people and the vet clinic.
 We do some basic training, discuss health and dog care and help you understand your dog with some behavioural education.
 Puppy preschool is most successful when puppies are really young, anytime from 7-8 weeks of age and they must be vaccinated.
 Please contact the vet clinic as soon as you know your pup is going to arrive to book them in.

 Remember we are here to help, please contact us if you have any further questions or need further advice.